Single Tooth Implant

 - Osseointegration: After placing the implant, we cover it with the surrounding soft tissue and let it sit for 3-4 months so that it can fuse with the bone.

 - Final Restoration: After osseointegration is complete, an abutment is placed within the implant in order to connect it with the final crown restoration.
 Typically, the final restoration is done by a general dentist.

-Download Dr. Zakaria’s book to see what kind of results Dr. Zakaria can achieve with his minimally-invasive gum grafting technique!
+Browse Dr. Zakaria’s book to the results Dr. Zakaria can achieve.